 CFA Institute is the global association of investment professionals whose mission is to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.

-Founder/ Financial Planner - Aurora Financial Planning & Investment Management
+Founder/ Certified Financial Planner candidate - Aurora Financial Planning & Investment Management

 Financial Advisor - Alta Pacific Wealth Management